Machine Learning the Tip of the Red Giant Branch: Discussion

+We tested the training and validation accuracy of our emulator, and our results indicate that all input physics parameters could be varied without significantly degrading the ML accuracy.~We also tested the accuracy as a function of training grid size and found that as many as 50\% of the models could have been removed before the errors became unacceptable.~This promising result suggests that more parameters could be varied in future studies because fewer grid points per parameter than we initially anticipated are necessary.~We remark that more efficient sampling e.g., Latin hypercube sampling or active learning \cite{2022arXiv220316683A} may further reduce the number of models required.

-A second limitation is that we assumed the TRGB $M_I$ is due solely to a single star.~In practice, there are many stars near the TRGB and an edge detection method (e.g. \citet{1993ApJ...417..553L}) is used to determine the calibration.~Future work could allow for a more direct comparison by using our ML emulators to stochastically generate mock color-magnitude diagrams and apply the same edge-fitting methods to generate theoretical predictions.~One could then estimate the theoretical error by repeating this process several times.
+The second limitation is that we assumed the TRGB $M_I$ is due solely to a single star.~In practice, there are many stars near the TRGB and an edge-detection method (e.g.~\cite{1993ApJ...417..553L}) is used to determine the calibration.~The single star approximation is justified because the peak $M_I$ found using the edge-detection method can reasonably be assumed to be due to the brightest star in the system.~Future work could allow for a more direct comparison by using our ML emulators to stochastically generate mock color-magnitude diagrams and apply the same edge-fitting methods to generate theoretical predictions.~One could then estimate the theoretical error by repeating this process several times.This procedure entails making further assumptions about the underlying distribution of the parameters --- some of which are unknown --- and their associated error, so requires a more comprehensive study that is beyond the scope of the present work.